semaphoreci/docs/notifications-yaml-reference_5be45bb02c7d3a31944dbc98.md

 expression that matches all branches that contain the `mt` sequence of characters and the second one is an exact match to the `master` branch.

-After than, you specify in the `pipelines` filter that you are only interested in the main pipeline that begins with a `semaphore.yml` file only.
+After that, you specify in the `pipelines` filter that you are only interested in the main pipeline that begins with a `semaphore.yml` file only.

 Once these three filters are evaluated to `true`, the rule will send a